 Dinner will be served on opening night from 6-7pm.
 Make sure you get there in time for dinner!
 This opening dinner is a great way to settle in and connect with others.

-At the end of the entrance road, you’ll see a welcome sign.
+At the end of the entrance road, you’ll see a welcome sign. near the office.
 You will be greeted by a greeter there and directed to registration and parking.
-See a map of the grounds (coming soon!)
+Click here for a map of the Menucha property and buildings.

-The retreat will end at 3:45pm after closing circle on Thursday, January 18th.
-We ask that everyone be off the land by 4:30 pm.
+The retreat will end at 3:30pm on Sunday, February 19th.
+We ask that everyone be off the land by 5pm.
 Breakfast and Lunch will be served on Sunday.

 Carpool — it’s cool!

 Help get more cars off the road and help others looking for a ride!
 If you can offer a ride, it will really help people out and reduce emissions!
 We have lots of people looking!
 It’s also a GREAT way to make a new friend before the event!
 To offer a ride or ask for a ride please visit our fancy google sheet CARPOOL PAGE.

 You will be staying in comfy, cozy, and clean semi-private and private rooms with full bedding.
 You may select a bunk room (up to 12 people), triple, double, or single.
 Rooms will be split between 2-3 building locations, depending on your preferences when you register.
 As stated on the registration form, you may indicate a preference for roommates and quiet/louder rooms.